Verrazzano-Narrows Bridge: Late 1960s to 2000s

 The TBTA stopped collecting tolls for Brooklyn-bound drivers on the Verrazzano Bridge in 1986 and doubled the toll for Staten Island-bound drivers.
 This was a result of a bill introduced by Guy V. Molinari, the U.S. representative for Staten Island, as part of an initiative to reduce traffic that accumulated at the toll booth on Staten Island.
 The one-way toll was initially intended to be part of a six-month pilot program, but resulted in permanent changes to traffic flows on the Verrazzano Bridge.
 The crossing saw more Brooklyn-bound traffic and less Staten Island-bound traffic as a result.
 This unidirectional collection remained in effect through 2020, when two-way tolls were restored.

+The TBTA spent $45 million in the 1990s on repairs to the deck, which had been damaged by chloride from the seawater.
+As part of the project, the top 3 in of the deck was removed and latex-modified concrete poured in its place.
+The TBTA also allocated $30 million to repaint the bridge and approaches gray; this project began in 1998.
+Workers also repaired the bridge's anchorages and replaced the roadways atop the anchorages.
+The repairs to the anchorages and electrical systems were completed in 2002, and workers finished repainting the bridge the next year.
+In addition, a minor project to clean and repaint both of the decks (mostly the bottom deck) took place between 2004 and 2008.
 Beginning in 2008, all 262 of the mercury vapor fixtures in the bridge's necklace lighting were replaced with energy-efficient light-emitting diodes.
 This retrofit was completed in 2009, years before LED street lights were installed in the rest of the city.

 The Verrazzano-Narrows Bridge's name was originally spelled with one "z".
 The "Verrazano" name dates to 1960 when governor Rockefeller had signed the bill authorizing the bridge's name as such.
 A bill to formally change the bridge's name to the variant with two "z"s was introduced by college student Robert Nash in 2016, but it stalled in early 2018.
 The New York State Senate voted to change the name of the bridge in June 2018, and the name change was officially signed into law that October.